jacoblapworth/akahu-sdk-swift/src/react/input.md

 	/>
 </div>
 ```

 ### Change Events

-Input change events can be subscribed to by passing a callback to `onChange`.
+`XUIInput` change events can be subscribed to by passing a callback to `onChange`.

 ```
 const  { PureComponent } = require ( 'react' );